EvanTimms/CodeStatsWebApp/README.md

 * Milestone 5: Password Hashing, Profile Picture

 As a added security feature, the Python Werkzeug module was used to encrypt and decrypt stored passwords.

 #### How To Run

 The following packages are required to run Code Stats:
 - Flask (sudo pip3 install Flask)
 -pygal (sudo pip3 install pygal)
-- mysql (sudo apt-get install mysql-server mysqlclient-dev)
+- mysql (sudo apt-get install mysql-server libmysqlclient-dev)
 - sql_alchemy (sudp pip3 install flask_sqlalchemy)
 - wtforms (sudo pip3 install wtforms)
 - Flask MySQLdb (sudo pip3 install Flask-mysqldb)

 #### Data Base Setup
 Follow the following instructions to install mysql and set up the database correctly
-- Installing: sudo apt-get install mysql-server libsqlclient-dev
 - mysql will prompt you for a password.
 Write this password down as you will be using it to log in.
 - run in terminal: mysql -u root -p
 - enter the password you wrote down